HussainM899/Weather_Classification_VGG19/README.md

 This project aims to classify images of weather into distinct categories using the VGG19 deep learning model.
 Below are the key components and findings of the project:

 ## Dataset
 The dataset used in this project consists of weather images classified into various weather conditions.
-Specific details about the dataset source and size were not provided, but it likely includes common weather categories such as sunny, cloudy, rainy, etc.
+This dataset includes common weather categories such as sunny, cloudy, rainy, etc.

 ## Dependencies
 The project relies on several Python libraries: